sorin-ionescu/prezto/modules/history-substring-search/README.md

 ### Case Sensitivity

-To enable case-sensitivity for this plugin only, add the following line to *zshrc*:
+To enable case-sensitivity for this module only, add the following line to *zshrc*:

-    zstyle ':omz:plugin:history-substring-search' case-sensitive 'yes'
+    zstyle ':omz:module:history-substring-search' case-sensitive 'yes'

 ### Highlighting

 If colors are enabled, _history-substring-search_ will automatically highlight positive results.

-To enable highlighting for this plugin only, and the following line to *zshrc*:
+To enable highlighting for this module only, and the following line to *zshrc*:

-    zstyle -t ':omz:plugin:history-substring-search' color 'yes'
+    zstyle -t ':omz:module:history-substring-search' color 'yes'

 Authors
 -------

-*The authors of this plugin should be contacted via the GitHub issue tracker.*
+*The authors of this module should be contacted via the GitHub issue tracker.*

  - [Sorin Ionescu](/sorin-ionescu)
  - [Suraj N. Kurapati](/sunaku)